 I’m sure it’s just a quirk that December 7 is so rich in Yankee history, and it’s already a pretty big day “in infamy,” what with the Japanese attack on Pearl Harbor on this day in 1941, which ushered the United States into World War II.
 Two years before that fateful day, the slowly dying Yankee Iron Horse, Lou Gehrig, (who would succumb to his illness in 1941) was ushered into baseball’s Hall of Fame on December 7, 1939.
 Lou had been forced to retire at the age of 36 after blasting 493 homers and knocking in 1,995 runs in a Yankee career that spanned 1923-1938.
 He is the rare exception who had the mandatory five-year waiting period for Hall acceptance waived.

-12/07/17 New York Yankees signed free agent C Erik Kratz to a minor league contract and invited him to spring training.
+The Yankees signed free agent catcher Erik Kratz to a minor league contract on December 7, 2017, and invited him to spring training.

 In a day chock full of Yankee transactions, the Bombers sent third baseman Russ Davis and lefthander Sterling Hitchcock to Seattle on December 7, 1995, for first baseman Tino Martinez, and righty relievers Jeff Nelson and Jim Mecir.
 After the trade Tino signed a contract with the Yankees on the same day his wife gave birth to their third child; it was also Tino’s 28th birthday (see below).